Kobe Bryant Dead, Legendary Basketball Star Reportedly Died In Helicopter Crash

 Kobe Bryant died in a helicopter crash in Calabasas, California early Sunday morning, according to TMZ.
+His daughter Gianna, 13, has also died.

 The basketball legend was traveling with three other people when his private helicopter crashed and a fire broke out.
 There are no survivors.
 TMZ has learned that his wife, Vanessa, was not on board.

-The Inquisitr confirmed with the Los Angeles County Sheriff’s Department’s media relations department that they received a call reported a downed aircraft at 10:01 a.m. on Las Virgenes Road local time and that deputies from the Calabasas/Lost Hills substation responded.
+The Inquisitr confirmed with the Los Angeles County Sheriff’s Department’s media relations department that they received a call reporting a downed aircraft at 10:01 a.m. local time on Las Virgenes Road and that deputies from the Calabasas/Lost Hills substation responded.
 Los Angeles County Fire Department was on scene and confirmed that five people were dead, with no survivors.

 L.A.
 County Sheriff’s acknowledged the reports of “a certain individual” being among the deceased but would not confirm those reports.